iPad 8 LTE Battery Replacement

 Step 1

-- Warm up an iOpener and stick it onto the left side of your device for a solid two minutes to get things nice and toasty.
+- Warm up your iOpener and let it cozy up to the left edge of the device for two minutes.

 Tools Used